-Until the early 20th century, boaters could travel from Lake Pontchartrain to within a mile of the New Orleans business district.
-They could then take public transportation the rest of the way in.
+Off the beaten path but comfortably situated in one of the most scenic sections of New Orleans, Bayou St. John was once the city's "back door."
+Until the early 20th century boaters could travel to within a mile of the business section of New Orleans from Lake Pontchartrain and take public transportation the rest of the way in.